-This article aims at addressing the above gap to boost the routine--use of these core Bayesian models, and provide comprehensive frameworks for studying general theoretical properties and developing future extensions.
-As a first step toward accomplishing this goal, Section~\ref{sec_2} unifies probit, tobit, multinomial probit and related extensions by reformulating the associated likelihoods as special cases of a general form that relies on the product of multivariate Gaussian densities and cumulative distributions, both evaluated at a linear combination of the coefficients $\bbeta$.
-Such a unified formulation is crucial to prove a general result in Section~\ref{sec_3} which states that \textsc{sun} distributions are conjugate priors to any model whose likelihood can be expressed as a special case of the one defined in Section~\ref{sec_2}.
-This result unifies available findings for probit \citep{durante_2019}, multinomial probit \citep{fasano2020} and dynamic multivariate probit \citep{fasano2021closed}, among others, while extending \textsc{sun} conjugacy properties to a much broader class of Bayesian models for which similar results have not appeared yet in the literature.
-Notable examples are tobit models \citep{Tobin} and any extension of probit, tobit and multinomial probit which replaces the Gaussian latent utilities with skew--normal ones \citep{chen1999new,sahu2003new,bazan2010framework}, among others.
-As discussed in Section~\ref{sec_4}, this unified conjugacy result is also practically--relevant since it allows to inherit all the recent methodological and computational developments for Bayesian inference under \textsc{sun} posteriors in probit and multinomial probit to the whole class of models presented in Section~\ref{sec_2}.
-Such advancements include novel closed--form expressions for relevant posterior moments, marginal likelihoods and predictive distributions, along with improved Monte Carlo methods and deterministic approximations from variational Bayes and expectation–propagation.
-These solutions are presented in detail in Section~\ref{sec_4} along with a careful review on previous state--of--the--art solutions recasted under the proposed general framework.
-An excellent review of these previous solutions can be already found in \citet{chopin_2017}, but the focus is on univariate probit models.
-Due to this, the present article will mostly consider the more recent developments relying on \textsc{sun} conjugacy and on their discussion in the light of previous solutions, when adapted to the broader class of models and priors, beyond classical Bayesian probit regression.
-Consistent with this scope, Section~\ref{sec_6} concludes with a general discussion that points towards several future research directions motivated by the unified framework developed in this article.
-Empirical studies illustrating the potentials of this unification are provided in Section~\ref{sec_5}.
+This article aims at covering the aforementioned gap to boost the routine use of these core Bayesian models, and provide comprehensive frameworks for studying general theoretical properties and developing future extensions.
+As a first step toward accomplishing this goal, Section~\ref{sec_2} unifies probit, tobit, multinomial probit and related extensions by reformulating the associated likelihoods as special cases of a general form that relies on the product between multivariate Gaussian densities and cumulative distributions, both evaluated at a linear combination of the coefficients $\bbeta$.
+Such a unified formulation is crucial to prove a general result in Section~\ref{sec_3} which states that SUN distributions are conjugate priors for any model whose likelihood can be expressed as a special case of the one defined in Section~\ref{sec_2}.
+This result unifies available findings for probit \citep{durante_2019}, multinomial probit \citep{fasano2020} and dynamic multivariate probit \citep{fasano2021closed}, among others, while extending SUN conjugacy properties to a broader class of Bayesian models for which similar results have not appeared yet in the literature.
+Notable examples are tobit \citep{Tobin}, and any extension of probit, tobit and multinomial probit which replaces the Gaussian latent utilities with skew-normal ones \citep{chen1999new,sahu2003new,bazan2010framework}, among others; see Section~S1 in the Supplementary Materials.